bitburner-official/bitburner-src/markdown/bitburner.charitystats.karma.md

 ## CharityStats.karma property

-Amount of karma gained for successfully committing this charity
+Amount of karma gained for successfully performing this charity

 **Signature:**